 I’d love to hear your newlywed confessions in the comments below.
 None of us are perfect, and it’s time we all knew that.
 Are you ready to dive in?

-And one last reminder for my sweet, fellow newlyweds:
+And one last reminder for my sweet newlyweds:

-We’re not broken, we’re not messed up, we’re not failing.
-We’ve entered into something strange, and beautiful and bigger than anything we’ve ever done before.
-We’ve decided to forever connect our lives to the life of another person, and we’ve committed to love them forever, no matter what.
+You’re not broken, you’re not messed up, you’re not failing.
+You’ve entered into something strange, and beautiful and bigger than anything you’ve ever done before.
+You’ve decided to forever connect your life to the life of another person, and you’ve committed to love them forever, no matter what.

-And on top of that, we’re human, which means not an ounce of this will be perfect.
+And on top of that, you are human, which means not an ounce of this will be perfect.
 But it will certainly be beautiful.